ritik8801/Data-Analysis-of-Housing-Rental-Prices-in-Berlin-Using-Python-and-Tableau/README.md

 ●	Used the questions, defined in the previous task to guide the data exploration.
 ●	Defined possible hypothesis to test.

-The code for the analysis can be found here: ["Exploring Relationships"](https://github.com/ritik8801/Data-Analysis-of-Rental-Prices-in-Berlin-Using-Python-and-Tableau/blob/main/Project%20Code/Exploring%20Relationships.ipynb).
+The code for the analysis can be found here: [Exploring Relationships](https://github.com/ritik8801/Data-Analysis-of-Rental-Prices-in-Berlin-Using-Python-and-Tableau/blob/main/Project%20Code/Exploring%20Relationships.ipynb).

 3. Geographical Visualizations with Python